haskelladdict/sconcho/sconcho/doc/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sconcho projects can be saved in a platform independent binary
-format called *sconcho project format (SPF)*.
-SPF files typically end
+format called *sconcho project format (spf)*. spf files typically end
-with the extension .spf.
-SPF files can then be re-opened in sconcho.
+with the extension .spf. spf files can then be re-opened in sconcho.